|This is an unofficial version.

 (c) an adult learning centre registered under The Adult Learning Centres Act;

-(c.1) the Manitoba Institute of Trades and Technology continued under The Manitoba Institute of Trades and Technology Act;
+(c.1) the Manitoba Institute of Trades and Technology continued under The Manitoba Institute of Trades and Technology Act; and

 (e) a prescribed educational provider. (« établissement d'enseignement »)